davidalber/jupyterhub-aws/infra/README.md

 will:
 - Deploy all resources to the AWS us-west-2 region
 - Create a VPC
-- Set up a security group with HTTP, HTTPS, SSH, and Mosh ingress rules
+- Set up a security group with HTTP, HTTPS, and SSH ingress rules
 - Create an EC2 instance on which to run JupyterHub

 Terraform will store state in a local file.
 I would typically store